veracity/veracity-documentation/sections/vap/admin-tab/resource.md

 	<img src="assets/dwbicon.png"/>
 </figure>

+## Data Workbench data set ID
+When you open a data set, you can find its ID in the URL after `datasets`.
+For example, in the URL `https://dw.veracity.com/veracity/ws/f6427539-6y63-41d0-8795-b878213631d8/dataCatalogue/datasets/4f7rfb44-b632-4d78-843f-0j15a66k8944`, the part after `datasets/` is the data set ID, which is `4f7rfb44-b632-4d78-843f-0j15a66k8944` in our example.

+For more details, go to [Data Workbench documentation](../../dataworkbench/datacatalogue.md).
 ## To find a SAS token
 Your report can use Data Workbench data sets as data source.
 If it does, you will be prompted to provide a SAS token for this data set.